SHUTTLE MISSION 30

 The Shuttle crews were named after newspeople, TV cast members, classmates, coworkers and family.
 I designed crew photos for the first 17 missions using re-worked astronaut models from the NASA site above, customizing and rigging them as needed.

+While putting the finishing touches on Shuttle Mission 30, I didn’t expect to get so sentimental.
 For nine years, I got to revive—for what it’s worth—the magic of the launch countdown, the culmination of a dream that began in Mrs. Lightfoot’s 4th grade class as I watched John Glenn return to space in 1998.
+These Shuttles have seen my highest of highs and lowest of lows; I actually started them at the LOWEST point of my life.
+They’ve seen me graduate summa cum laude, land a job at a TV station, host and run a local show, move to a new city and state, and they’ve also seen me win the first award of my professional career.
+I like to say that it was a project 20 years in the making.
 But after 30 planned missions, one abort, two tests and more than 100,000 views on YouTube, I decided to end the NAS Space Shuttle series and move on to other ventures.

-I end this page with the utmost thanks to user ZacharyS41 on YouTube, and many others across the internet and around the world who have made the project worthwhile.
+I end this page with the utmost thanks to user ZacharyS41 on YouTube, and many others across the internet and around the world who have made this project worthwhile.
 With love, godspeed.